foo-dogsquared/hugo-theme-arch-terminal/README.md

 Aimed for technical writers, programmers, tech enthusiasts, and people with a do-it-yourself (DIY) spirit.
+It also aims to be a portfolio and/or blog of a single author.
+If it's supposed to be a site for multiple author, then this is not for you (or you could hack it yourself).

 This theme provides a minimal base theme while providing a lot of ways to customize it.
+It also goes out of its way as much as possible as a UI component
+for your content.
+(Meaning no custom shortcodes and frontmatter to deal with this theme.)

 Be sure to read the [manual](./MANUAL.adoc) for more details.
-Nonetheless, with minimal configuration should be still enough to get started writing  content.
+Nonetheless, with minimal configuration, it should be still enough to get started writing  content.